LesOCR/mediocr-ui/README.md

-mediocr-ui
+MediOCR - User Interface
 ==========

-Entry point of the MediOCR application and the user interface
+'mediocr-ui' is the entry point application of MediOCR and the program's user interface.
+This is a very fresh repository so you may not find anything of interest in here for quite a while!

+Thanks for visiting.

+Fuck you team Deimos.